winton/typectl/README.md

 **Typectl** is a control flow library for executing dependent functions and transforming return values.

-Typectl wraps functions so they optionally receive the typed promise version of their arguments.
+The "killer feature" of typectl is `wrap`.
+Wrapping a function allows it to optionally receive the typed promise version of its arguments.
 Wrapped functions do not execute until their arguments resolve, and they also always return a typed promise version of the original return value.

-Call your wrapped functions without await, passing the promise return values to successive wrapped functions.
+By calling wrapped functions without awaiting, you can pass the promise return values to successive wrapped functions.
 The most optimal execution order occurs naturally based on the "race" to run functions pending the resolution of its arguments.
 To prepare return values for becoming input, you may "pick" values out of promises or transform them without awaiting their resolution.

 The end result?
-Keep your function definitions simple and reusable.
-Move more complex synchronicty concerns to control flows.
-Typectl control flows remain optimized as they scale organically (without much planning).
+Your function definitions remain simple and reusable by moving more complex synchronicty concerns to control flows.
+The control flow execution order remains optimized as it scales organically (without much planning).

 ### How it works